Pay what you want: Ex post pricing

 One simple enhancement is to shift the time of pricing from the usual practice of ex ante pricing, which is done at the initiation of a transaction and prior to the consumption experience, to ex post pricing, which defers pricing to a follow-up step after the consumption experience.
 A commercial use that offers this payment choice is Ebook seller OpenBooks.com.

 Post-pricing separates the buying decision and the pricing decision.
 Consuming a product, call it a good, reduces information asymmetries about the good's quality, so the buyer is informed of the product's quality when they decide what to pay.
 Risk-averse buyers who would not purchase the good at a fixed price for fear of its quality (or would price at a discount in an ex ante PWYW system) can be enticed to purchase the product using an ex post PWYW system.
 The ex post PWYW system works as a signal of quality to attract risk-averse buyers.
 This might be a profitable strategy if it attracts risk-averse buyers, increasing the consumer base and allowing economies of scale in production.
-Post-pricing separates the buying decision and the pricing decision.